georgesnape01/georgesnape01/README.md

 # Welcome to My GitHub! 🎉

 Hi there, and welcome! 👋 I'm George Snape, and this is my personal GitHub page, where I showcase my work in data science.
-Have a look around and feel free to explore my projects and research!
-Use this link to find my [Portfolio Guide](https://github.com/georgesnape01/Portfolio-Guide).
+Have a look around and feel free to explore my projects and research using my [Portfolio Guide](https://github.com/georgesnape01/Portfolio-Guide)!

 ## About Me 🚀